sadekujjaman/nodejs-basic-project/README.md

 #### Your Tasks:

-1. Task 1: Create a route to handle a GET request to fetch all movies and send the movies JSON array as a response.
+1. Create a route to handle a GET request to fetch all movies and send the movies JSON array as a response.
 Note: Returns an empty array if movies not found.

-2. Task 2: Create a route that accepts a movie ID as a parameter and returns the details of the specific movie with that ID.
+2. Create a route that accepts a movie ID as a parameter and returns the details of the specific movie with that ID.
 Note: It should return a single json object if movies found, otherwise returns empty object.

-3. Task 3: Create a route to handle a POST request to add a new movie to the "movies" array.
+3. Create a route to handle a POST request to add a new movie to the "movies" array.
 Note:

    - Validate Id and name fields - these must be unique.
 If a movie already exists with the provided id or name, then return "Movie with ${id}/${name} already exists."
    - Validate other fields, if a field not found or for invalid data, return "Invalid field - ${fieldName}"